TOR PUBLISHING GROUP

 (they/them)

-I joined Tor Books in 2019, and I’m thrilled to be building my list.
-I’m acquiring secondary world speculative fiction, including science fiction, fantasy, and cross-genre books.
+I joined Tor Publishing Group in 2019, and I’m thrilled to be building my list.
+I’m acquiring adult speculative fiction (including science fiction, fantasy, and cross-genre books) at novel and novella length, especially secondary world, character-focused, and theme-focused stories.

 I am actively seeking submissions from authors of underrepresented backgrounds, especially BIPOC authors.